 A GA may resign an appointment at the end of a semester by submitting a formal letter of resignation to the Dean of Graduate Studies at least three weeks prior to the end of the semester.

-- Any financial or other benefit or obligation of the College contained in the original GA letter of appointment will cease concurrently with the effective date of the resignation.
+- Any financial or other benefit or obligation of the University contained in the original GA letter of appointment will cease concurrently with the effective date of the resignation.

 GAs are not permitted to hold full-time employment while holding a graduate assistantship.
 GAs may hold part-time employment provided they obtain prior permission, in writing, from their academic advisor, program director, and the Dean of Graduate Studies.